Kentucky Derby post positions, odds 2023: Horses, favorite, entires, lineup

 Related: What to know about the 2023 Kentucky Derby

-Below are the post positions for the 2023 Kentucky Derby, including current odds and full list of horses as of May 1.
+Below are the post positions for the 2023 Kentucky Derby, including morningline odds and a full list of horses as of May 4.

 2023 Kentucky Derby Post Positions, Odds